meritechsolutions/azm_db_merge/README.md

 This operation will CREATE (if requireD), ALTER (if new columns are detected) and INSERT data from all tables in the 'azqdata.db' of the azm log file into the target (central) database.

-Note: A .azm file is simply a renamed zip file so you can open/extract with any zip manager software to view the azqdata.db file with any SQLite3 browser program on PC.

 Note: For a list of all 'elements' (which form tables through binding to columns) of azm's azqdata.db please refer to: https://docs.google.com/spreadsheets/d/1ddl-g_qyoMYLF8PMkjrYPrpXusdinTZxsWLQOzJ6xu8/